miloscole/playwright_cars_app/README.md

 # PlaywrightCarsApp

-This is a Playwright project for testing the **CarsApp**, a Ruby on Rails application.
-The tests cover core functionalities such as CRUD operations for cars, linking cars with customers, pagination, and data validation.
+This is a Playwright project for testing the **CarsApp**, a Ruby on Rails full stack application.
+Since JSON responses are not provided by the Rails server in this application, the API responses are parsed directly from HTML.

+The tests should cover core functionalities of the application, including:

+    CRUD operations for cars
+    Linking cars with customers
+    Pagination
+    Data validation

 **Note:** This project is a work in progress, with ongoing improvements and additional test cases being added.